Think Protein Is Just for Lifters? Think Again.

 Thirty active adults averaging 63 years old took 3 grams of creatine plus 3 grams of HMB daily for 6 weeks while doing a mix of strength, HIIT, and aerobic training 4 times per week.

 The supplement group improved leg and back strength, arm endurance, push-ups, and crunches.
 The placebo group saw minimal improvement.
-Researchers believe creatine drove most of the benefit.
+Researchers note creatine likely drove the benefits since HMB evidence is weak at these doses.

 My Thoughts